-I am going to be breaking down everything that you need to know about the Great Dane color and how it is achieved.
+This is a complete guide on harlequin Great Danes.
+I am going to give a detailed break down of everything that you need to know about the coat color.

 What Is A Harlequin Great Dane?

 The harlequin color is very common in Great Danes and it is actually recognized as a standard coat color by the American Kennel Club (AKC) and the Great Dane Club of America (GDCA).
 A standard harlequin Great Dane is one with a pure white base coat color and irregular black spots that are distributed over its entire body.